memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified/README.md

 It's worth pointing out that variable names chosen in every e-class have no particular meaning, and can be renamed at any point.
 We could for example re-define `c2` equivalently as `c2(f, d) := c0(f) - c1(d)` if we wanted to.

-This is one crucial property of variables: The names you choose never matter!
+This is one crucial property of variables: The names you choose do not matter!

 ## Deduplication via Hashcons

-In general, E-graphs do not want to store the same term in different classes.
+In general, E-graphs want to prevent storing the same e-node in multiple e-classes.
 In order to achieve this, there is the "hashcons": the global registry mapping each e-node to the e-class that contains it.
 This way we guarantee that any e-node is just contained in at most one e-class.